ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ## Scope

 Remote Attestation is a very general problem that could apply to most network-connected computing devices.
-However, this document includes several assumptions that limit the scope to Network Equipment (e.g. routers, switches and firewalls):
+However, this document includes several assumptions that limit the scope to Network Equipment (e.g., routers, switches and firewalls):

 * This solution is for use in non-privacy-preserving applications (for example, networking, Industrial IoT), avoiding the need for a Privacy Certificate